shorepine/tulipcc/README.md

 # returns current FPS, based on the display clock
 fps = tulip.fps()

+# returns CPU usage of the display, code and audio systems -- TBD why is display different from GPU
+NYI (display, code, audio) = tulip.cpu()

 # Get or set the display clock in MHz.
-Current default is 18, but 24, 28 work, so does 12.
+Current default is 18.
-# Affects FPS and #s of sprites on screen
+# Try: 10 (11.5 FPS), 12 (15.5 FPS), 14 (18.6 FPS), 18 (23.2 FPS), 22 (30.9 FPS), 28 (46.4 FPS)
+# Higher clocks mean smoother animations, but less time for the CPU to prepare things to draw
+# For heavy text things, use a lower clock like 12, for games with sprites, use 18 or 22.
 clock = tulip.display_clock()
 tulip.display_clock(mhz)